 Oswaldo Antonio González Lizausaba, began his career as a composer in 1977 by adopting Schönberg's twelve-tone method of composition.
 He studied composition with Brian Kelly, John Lambert and Lawrence Casserley at the Royal College of Music in London.

-His meeting with Max Deutsch in Paris in 1981 (composition and analysis courses) was crucial for his technical, musical and ethical development.
-Max Deutsch defined Gonzalez as ...a complete musician with a granite temperament and humor.
+In Paris in 1981, he meet Max Deutsch – who was student and later assistant of Arnold Schönberg – at the École Normale de Musique, (composition and analysis courses) this encounter was decisive for his technical, musical and ethical development.
+Max Deutsch defined González as ...a complete musician with a granite temperament and humor.

 He started conducting with the premiere of his work Amor América that was premierd at the Aula Magna of the Central University of Venezuela in 1983.
 The professional contacts with composers such as: Taira, Boulez, Donatoni, Luis de Pablo, Dutilleux, Lutoslawski and Ferneyhough have been decisive in instrumental, artistic and productive life of Oswaldo Gonzalez.

 Another decisive encounter for Gonzalez was with the composer and Venezuelan conductor Antonio Estévez.
-Estevez gave to Gonzalez important advice in conducting, composition and orchestration.
+Estevez gave to him important advice in conducting, composition and orchestration.

 He founded in 1986, the Research and Information Center for Contemporary Music CIIMC along with Vicky Estévez and Venezuelan musicologist and cellist Alberto Calzavara, institute dedicated to the dissemination of contemporary music in Venezuela.

 González has been awarded a scholarship by the governments of Venezuela and France.
-He won the National Composition Prize in Venezuela.
-He has been invited by Brian Ferneyhough to participate in the annual composers meeting in Darmstadt Germany in 1996.
+National Composition Award in Venezuela.
+He was invited by Brian Ferneyhough to analyze details of his work Willows at the annual composers' meetings in Darmstadt, Germany in 1996.